epics-rip/pvDataWWW/mainPage/internal/proposedChanges/featureListR4.4.md

 The composite PV is expressed as a pvDatabase record.
 The pvDatabase may be embedded in an IOC, or hosted at a higher level.

+`DISCUSSION REQUIRED` composite PV has not been implemented.
+Some design decisions are required:

+* What data type are supported?
+* When is record configured?
+At iocInit time?
+Dynamically by pvAccess client?
+* What collects records from multiple IOCs?

 Use Python to talk to pvAccess PVs
 -
 [pvaPy](https://sourceforge.net/p/epics-pvdata/pvaPy/ci/default/tree/) is a simple and elegant Python API for pvAccess.